microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/overview.rst

 the [MS-FSSHTTP]: File Synchronization via SOAP over HTTP Protocol (Cobalt).
 At a high level, to integrate with Office Online, you:

 * Read XML from Office Online that describes the capabilities of Office Online.
+This is called :ref:`WOPI discovery`.
-* Implement REST endpoints that Office Online uses to learn about, fetch, and update files.
-To do this, you use the WOPI protocol.
+* Implement :ref:`REST endpoints <endpoints>` that Office Online uses to learn about, fetch, and update files.
+To do this, you implement the server side of the WOPI protocol.
 * Provide an HTML page (or pages) that wrap Office Online.
+This page is called the :ref:`host page`.

 The following figure shows the WOPI protocol workflow.